Current time Mersing Harbour Centre:

 Or, for the even more adventurous-inclined, have a go at Pulau Pemanggil's tall outcropping, the summit of which rewarding those that make it this high up with breathtaking panoramas of a deep blue sea as far as you can see.
 A true bird's-eye view if ever there was one.
 Selfie anyone?

 To visit Pulau Pemanggil, you need to firstly make your way to the Johor seaside town of Mersing, the take-off point to most islands off the southeastern coast of Peninsular Malaysia.
 From Singapore, this usually takes 3 hours, either by bus or by taxi.
 From Kuala Lumpur, it can take up to 5 hours.
 Once in Mersing, you can charter a speedboat to Pulau Pemanggil.
 Alternatively, you book a room on one of Pulau Pemanggil's hotels', who will then arrange for a pickup from Mersing.
 The boat ride to Pulau pemanggil will take about 3 hours, but is very scenic, so keep your camera stand-by.

 Note that the buses and coaches that The bus company that goes offers the Mersing destination usually go just once per day.
 In view of this, we suggest booking your bus tickets before they're fully booked for the day.
-NOTE: Peak season is March and July - August
+NOTE: Peak Season: March and June to September

 Do you prefer the convenience of taking a private car to Mersing?
 Click here for taxi availability and fares.

 Close encounters of the